Ted (film): Europe

-In Italy, the film had a second place start, grossing $3.3 million in its opening weekend there, moving up to no. 1 on its second week, with $4.2 million grossed.
+In Italy, the film had a second place start, grossing $3.3 million in its opening weekend there, moving up to number one on its second week, with $4.2 million grossed.
 It has since grossed $14.1 million there.

-In France, the film debuted at No. 2, grossing $3 million in 348 theatres during its opening weekend, eventually grossing $11.5 million in the country.
+In France, the film debuted at number two, grossing $3 million in 348 theatres during its opening weekend, eventually grossing $11.5 million in the country.

+North America

-North AmericaTed earned $2.6 million in midnight showings in the United States and Canada.
+Ted earned $2.6 million in midnight showings in the United States and Canada.
 For its opening day, Ted scored one of the best R-rated comedy debuts ever since The Hangover with an estimated $20.2 million.
 The film earned a total of $54.4 million in its opening weekend, well over second-place R-rated Magic Mike's $39.2 million.
 Its overall weekend gross set a record for the highest original R-rated comedy opening in history.
 It was the first time two R-rated films grossed more than $21 million each during a weekend.
+Overall, Ted had the eighth-highest opening weekend for any R-rated film, behind The Matrix Reloaded, The Hangover Part II, The Passion of the Christ, 300, Hannibal and Watchmen.

 In Mexico, the film debuted in first place with $2.1 million, grossing $13.4 million.

+Oceania

-OceaniaTed also debuted at No. 1 in Australia and New Zealand, grossing over $35.5 million and $3.5 million respectively.
+Ted also debuted at number one in Australia and New Zealand, grossing over $35.5 million and $3.5 million respectively.
 Its $13.1 million opening in Australia, of which $4.5 million were from previews, was Universal's biggest opening ever in the country.
-In Australia, Ted was rated MA 15+, whereas in New Zealand, it was rated R13 for its theatrical release and R16 for the DVD/Blu-ray release.
+In Australia, Ted was rated MA 15+, whereas in New Zealand, it was rated R13 for its theatrical release and R16 for the extended DVD/Blu-ray release.